 We call this communicating.

 Yet I’m pretty sure that if we could just get a little more listening going on we could save the world.
-I’m talking the end of war, poverty and disease.
-With this whole antechamber system we've been using we miss out all sorts of good opportunities not only to be more present, but also to gather more information, understand people better, develop compassion, and collaborate.
+I’m talking the end of war, poverty, and disease.
+With this whole antechamber system we've been using, we miss out on all sorts of good opportunities not only to be more present, but also to gather more information, understand people better, develop compassion, and collaborate.
 All the actions required to make things happen.